paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ### To transcode a single video

 Before you proceed, collect the important structural metadata about your video files; this will inform your workflow and if you can do batch processing or not.
-This Metadata querry can be done using MediaInfo on individual files, or via a batch export outlined here: [MediaInfo metadata export](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}.
+This Metadata query can be done using MediaInfo on individual files, or via a batch export outlined here: [MediaInfo metadata export](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}.

 Open HandBrake; you are prompted to navigate to your video file.
 If HandBrake is already open, just drag and drop a video into the program window.
+You can only select or drag and drop one video at a time.
 You will then be presented the following workspace (HandBrake version 1.6.1 for Mac).

 <p align="center">
   <img width="500" src="images/HandBrake-main_workspace.png" alt="Screenshot of HandBrake main workspace">